Ginger Snaps Baking Affairs

 Notes:

 Folding: When you add the dry ingredients into the wet it’s very important that you fold the ingredients together.
 Folding: to carefully combine ingredients without stirring or beating.
-We do this by using a wooden spoon or silicone spatula until the ingredients are just combined with each other, “folding” everything together.
+We do this by using a silicone spatula until the ingredients are just combined with each other, “folding” everything together.

 Muffin Batter: Fill each muffin cup just to the top with batter.
 I used my #24 cookie scoop to make this process a lot easier and less messy.